HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-genetic-specimen-intro.md

 ### Usage

-The specimen SHOULD be referenced by [CancerGenomicsReport].
+The specimen SHOULD be referenced by [GenomicsReport].
 Multiple specimens are possible in the case of a tumor normal test where the variants found in a tumor specimen are compared with the variants in a normal specimen.

 ### Conformance